storybookjs/marko/MIGRATION.md

 ### Grid toolbar-feature

-The grid feature in the toolbar has been relocated to [addon-background](https://github.com/storybookjs/storybook/tree/next/addons/backgrounds), follow the setup intructions on that addon to get the feature again.
+The grid feature in the toolbar has been relocated to [addon-background](https://github.com/storybookjs/storybook/tree/next/addons/backgrounds), follow the setup instructions on that addon to get the feature again.

 ### Docs mode docgen